ehagen/Scriptbook/docs/Getting Started/Scriptbook Workflow Context.md

 By introducing Scriptbook Workflow Parameters & Variables functions you can organize your parameters and variables easier and have support for loading and saving parameter values to a file.
 The state of your Parameters and Variables are stored in the workflow context during the execution of your Scriptbook workflow.

+For sample Parameters definition and access to Parameters see snippet below.
+You can add more than one Parameters definition to workflow by Name.

 ```powershell
 Parameters -Name 'DefaultParameters' -Path './DefaultParameters.json' {
     @{